 One fun expense that comes every year is Christmas.
 If you take some time to think about it, you can figure out how many people you usually get gifts for each holiday season.
 You can either decide to spend the same amount of money on each person or have a few people that you spend more on than others.

 During the rest of the year, you’ll have birthdays and weddings that require gifts.
+(Maybe even travel for a wedding in our post-Corona world!)
 Creating a gift sinking fund can help you make sure you won’t have to scramble for cash when the occasion arises.

 Other categories include: